-"Jamie & Shoony" are a high-energy indie rock band with bouncy urban vibes.
-I managed to grab a few minutes of their time to found out about their adventures.
-You know how it goes; we love gossip, experiences, and just good old banter!
+“Jamie & Shoony” is a high-energy indie rock band with bouncy urban vibes.
+I managed to grab a few minutes of their time to find out about their adventures.
+You know how it goes; we love to gossip, experiences, and just good old banter!

-This Edinburgh award based band hit the Scottish charts in 2013 making a banging name for themselves.
-Introducing Jamie on vocals, Shoony on guitar and Richard on drums, this trio have built up their love of music and created a fantastic muse of tunes.
-With lots of support from their fans and their unique mixture of extreme air jumping gigs to electrifying performances they get the crowd going.
+This Edinburgh award-based band hit the Scottish charts in 2013, making a banging name for themselves.
+Introducing Jamie on vocals, Shoony on guitar, and Richard on drums, this trio has built up their love of music and created a great muse of tunes.
+They get the crowd going with lots of support from their fans and their unique mixture of extreme air jumping gigs to electrifying performances.

-In October "Jamie & Shoony" sold out at 'The Liquid Room' where they performed for their self-promoted headline gig.
-They have played at 6 summer festivals and at an astonishing 25 shows at the Edinburgh fringe!
-Recently playing at the hard rock cafe on Edinburgh's famous George Street they certainly had the crowd rocking it!
+In October, “Jamie & Shoony” sold out at ‘The Liquid Room’ where they performed for their self-promoted headline gig.
+They have played at six summer festivals and an incredible 25 shows at the Edinburgh fringe!
+They were recently playing at the hard rock cafe on Edinburgh’s famous George Street; they certainly had the crowd rocking it!

-Amazingly hitting that Scottish charts and making a banging name for themselves in 2013, introducing Jamie on Vocals Shoony on Guitar and Richard on Drums, They have built up their love of music and created a fantastic muse of tunes, building up from scratch with supporting fans and their unique mixture of extreme air jumping gigs to electrifying performances grabs the rooms attention with heart moving beats.
-Selling out The Liquid Room in October for their self promoted headline gig, promoting and exciting the audience at 6 summer festivals and played an astonishing 25 shows at the Edinburgh fringe where their heart lies.
-Hitting up the hard rock café on Edinburgh’s George Street.
+Amazingly hitting that Scottish charts and making a banging name for themselves in 2013, introducing Jamie on Vocals Shoony on Guitar and Richard on Drums, They have built up their love of music and created a great muse of tunes, building up from scratch with supporting fans.
+Their unique mixture of extreme air jumping gigs to electrifying performances grabs the rooms attention with heart-moving beats.
+They are selling out The Liquid Room in October for their self-promoted headline gig, promoting and exciting the audience at six summer festivals, and played an impressive 25 shows at the Edinburgh fringe where their heart lies—hitting up the hard rock café on Edinburgh’s George Street.
 Yap the Chachinnnng Street of Edinburgh central.
-As they got the crowd rocking it out with their last minute gig in February this year.
+They got the crowd rocking it out with their last-minute gig in February this year.

-Not stopping there!
-Jamie and Shoony won the Radios Forth ‘One to Watch’ Award in November 2012.
-Also having the amazing experience of meeting Kelly Jones from The Stereophonics, which was held, at the Usher Hall on Lothian, where they had their award given directly by Jim Gellatly himself (Exciting stuff!).
+They were not stopping there!
+Jamie and Shoony won the Radios Forth ‘One to Watch Award in November 2012.
+They were also having the unique experience of meeting Kelly Jones from The Stereophonics, which was held, at the Usher Hall on Lothian, where they had their award given directly by Jim Gellatly himself (Exciting stuff!).

 So Jamie, What makes you as a band super unique?
 “We go against the grain in a traditional band sense as we only have guitar, vocals and drums.
 We mash together lots of genres to create our own interpretation of music and live entertainment.
 Come see us live and experience it for yourself to see what we are all about!”

-Who writes the songs and where is your inspiration gained?
-"Shoony composes the music and I (Jamie) writes the lyrics and melodies.
-We can gain inspiration from each other and everything around us."
+Who writes the songs, and where is your inspiration gained?
+“Shoony compwritehe music and I (Jamie) writes the lyrics and melodies.
+We can gain inspiration from each other and everything around us.”